flattenthecurve/guide/_sections/COVID-19/en/08-the-us-healthcare-system.md

 We simply don't have the equipment, training, or messaging in place and we need to ramp up fast.
 No one does.
 That is why your choices today matter so much.

-Those of us with colleagues in Northern Italy (the region hardest hit) know they have exceptional physicians, infectious disease docs, and immunologists.
-They also have effectively universal care, so [this is not a developing-world tale that is irrelevant for the US situation.](https://twitter.com/drkomanduri/status/1236720751073546240)